DERMATOLOGY ASSOCIATES OF KENTUCKY, PSC

 Dermatology Associates of Kentucky, PSC

 Lexington KY 40509

 DAK may use your personal health information for the following reasons:

 Treatment: Our practice will use your PHI to diagnose and treat you.
 We may write prescriptions and communicate with your pharmacy to order prescriptions.
 We may disclose your information to family members or caretakers who accompany you during appointments.
 We may communicate your PHI to other physicians and healthcare providers with whom you have a relationship, such as your primary care physician, for the purpose of case management and care coordination.
 We may access your PHI to advise you of potential treatment options or alternatives.

 Payment: DAK may use or disclose your PHI in order to bill and collect payment for services.
 We may communicate with your insurer to verify eligibility and benefits, file claims, or provide details regarding your treatment to determine if your insurer will cover or pay for your treatment.
 We may use and disclose your PHI to third parties who may be responsible for costs, such as family members, the guarantor of your account, or your insurance policy holder.

 Healthcare Operations: Our practice may use your records in the operation of our business for purposes such as reviewing the competence or qualifications of healthcare professionals, to assess the quality of care you received, or for training, accreditation, certification, licensing, or credentialing activities.

-Benefits and Services: DAK may use your PHI to contact you to remind you of appointments or inform you of benefits and services that may be of interest to you.
+Benefits and Services: DAK may use your PHI to contact you to remind you of appointments, the need for follow up care, or to inform you of benefits and services that may be of interest to you.